humhub/fcm-push/docs/INSTALLATION.md

 Installation
 ============

-1. Create an Google Firebase Account [Google Firebase Messaging](https://firebase.google.com/)
+1. Create a Google Firebase Account [Google Firebase Messaging](https://firebase.google.com/)
 2. Add a new project in the Firebase Console
-3. Go to: `Project Overview` -> `Project settings` -> `Cloud Messaging`
+3. Go to: `Project Overview` -> `Project settings` -> `General`
+4. Click the "Add app" button and select the "</>" icon (Web platform)
+5. Give your app a nickname and click the "Register app" button
+6. Firebase will provide you with a configuration object
-4. Copy the `Sender Id` number and paste it into the `Sender ID` field in the HumHub module configuration
+7. Copy the `messagingSenderId` into the `Sender ID` field in HumHub
+8. Copy the `projectId` into the `Project ID` field in HumHub
+9. Copy the `apiKey` into the `API Key` field in HumHub
+10. Copy the `appId` into the `Project ID` field in HumHub
+11. Go to: `Cloud Messaging` tab -> `Web configuration` section
+12. Generate a new key pair if you haven't already and copy the `Key pair` into the `VAPID key` field in HumHub
-4. Click on `Manage Service Accounts`  and select the `firebase` Service Account or create a new one
+13. Click on `Manage Service Accounts`  and select the `firebase` Service Account or create a new one
-5. In the Service Acccount, click on the `Keys` tab, Click `Add Key` -> `Create New Key` -> `Key type: JSON`
+14. In the Service Acccount, click on the `Keys` tab, Click `Add Key` -> `Create New Key` -> `Key type: JSON`
-6. Download the created JSON key file, open it, copy it and paste the file content into the `Service Account (JSON file)` file in the HumHub module configuration
+15. Download the created JSON key file, open it, copy it and paste the file content into the `Service Account (JSON file)` file in the HumHub module configuration

 ## Custom CSP Configuration